Greater Los Angeles: Other sports

-The Greater Los Angeles area also has three well-known horse racing facilities: Santa Anita Park, Los Alamitos Race Course and the former Hollywood Park Racetrack and three major motorsport venues: Auto Club Speedway, Long Beach street circuit, and Auto Club Raceway at Pomona.
+The Greater Los Angeles area also has three well-known horse racing facilities: Santa Anita Park, Los Alamitos Race Course and the former Hollywood Park Racetrack and three major motorsport venues: Long Beach street circuit, Auto Club Raceway at Pomona and the demolished Auto Club Speedway.
 In addition, the city of Los Angeles hosted the Summer Olympics in 1932 and 1984.

 For over twenty years the Los Angeles area media market lacked a National Football League team.
 After the 1994 season, the Los Angeles Rams moved to St. Louis, Missouri, and the Los Angeles Raiders returned to their original home of Oakland, California, due to the lack of an up-to-date NFL stadium.
 After numerous stadium proposals between 1995 and 2016 in an attempt to bring the NFL back, the Oakland Raiders, St. Louis Rams, and San Diego Chargers all submitted plans to relocate back to Los Angeles after the 2015 NFL season.
 On January 12, 2016, the Rams were approved to move to Los Angeles and build the venue eventually known as SoFi Stadium with the Chargers or Raiders given the option to join them.
 On January 12, 2017, the Chargers announced their move to Los Angeles to join the Rams.
 Both teams share SoFi Stadium in Inglewood, California.